Rafels/Assignment-2/Assignment2_s929574.md

 ## Problem 8
 #### Write a C++ program with a class that takes 10 input integers in the main function and pass them to the default constructor of the class.
 Finally, your program should return (display)the sum of the 10 input numbers.

 The class Array is used to collect the values and calculate the sum.
 The class has one private variable of type int array with a set number of elements, and three member functions *Array()*, *setValues()* and *addValues*.
 The *Array()* is actually a constructor and is used to fill the array with zero's and tell the user that the object has been created.
 The *setValues* function uses a for-loop to fill the array elements, it takes an integer values as input and fills the elements using the variable.
-When the values are filled, the *addValues* function is used to calculate the sum of alle the array elements and return the sum.
+When the values are filled, the *addValues* function is used to calculate the sum of all the array elements and return the sum.

 **The Code:**
 ```C++